 Since its inception, Split Britches have been committed to working with women, people of color, and LGBTQ+ communities.
 This has manifested nationally (e.g. founding WOW Café in NY; work in domestic abuse safe houses in upstate NY; collaborating with indigenous and mixed communities in MN) and internationally (e.g. working in women’s prisons in Brazil and the UK; and at the Taiwan women’s festival).
-Their accessible yet radical performances, public engagement and workshops consist of a larger, lifelong project to facilitate communication, wellness, and positive social change.
+Our accessible yet radical performances, public engagement and workshops consist of a larger, lifelong project to facilitate communication, wellness, and social change.

 For the last 30 years Peggy Shaw and Lois Weaver have been developing strategies for radical independent performance making in the context of their work with their own company Split Britches.
 They love to share their findings with community groups across the globe through the facilitation of workshops.